mikeferguson/ros2_cookbook/pages/networking.md

 # Networking

-ROS2 uses DDS for message transport.
+ROS 2 uses DDS for message transport.

 Set the environment variable RMW_IMPLEMENTATION to select a DDS implementation (RMW = robotic middleware).
 For instance: